bcgov/reggie/.pipeline/README.md

 ## Building and Deploying

-refer to Jenkinsfile for the commands.
+Refer to [Jenkinsfile](../Jenkinsfile) for the commands in different stages.